Employee Rights No Fees Unless We Win

 Marital Status Termination

-California Fair Employment and Housing Act (FEHA): It is unlawful for an employer to refuse to hire; to discharge or to terminate; to refuse to select or to bar or discharge an employee from a training program leading to employment; or to discriminate against the person in compensation or in terms, conditions, or privileges of employment" because of the employee's marital status.
-Cal.
-Gov. Code § 12940(a).
+The California Fair Employment and Housing Act (FEHA): It is unlawful for an employer to refuse to hire; to discharge or to terminate; to refuse to select or to bar or discharge an employee from a training program leading to employment; or to discriminate against the person in compensation or in terms, conditions, or privileges of employment" because of the employee's marital status.
+California Government Code § 12940(a).

 Marital status is defined as, "a(n) individual's state of marriage, non-marriage, divorce or dissolution, separation, widowhood, annulment, or other marital state."
-2 Cal.C.Regs. §7292.1(a).
-Example: An employer discriminated when it refused to hire unmarried mothers and single people as well as by denying maternity leave to unmarried mothers.
+2 California Code of Regulations § 11053.
+For example, an employer was found to have illegally discriminated when it refused to hire unmarried mothers because they were unmarried and single people because they were single as well as by denying maternity leave to unmarried mothers because they were unmarried.
 Chen v.
-County of Orange, (2002) 96 C4th 926, 940 (dictum).
+County of Orange (2002) 96 Cal.App.4th 926, 940.
+Employers have also been found liable for discrimination when they have refused to promote an employee to the position of associate warden despite the many accolades he received over the years because the employee’s wife was also an associate warden.
+The employer tried to justify the refusal to promote by intentionally misinterpreting an anti-nepotism policy.

-In order to bring a claim for wrongful termination based on an employee's marital status, the plaintiff needs to prove that the employee:
+In order to bring a claim for wrongful termination based on an employee's marital status, the employee needs to prove that the employee:

 - that the employee's job performance was satisfactory, or that the employee was qualified for the job which they were not hired for,